DedLad/git-strap/README.md

 8. Paste the copied content from Git Bash Terminal into the ``Key`` Field, Click ``Add SSH Key``.

 ## Using Git and Github
+NOTE :
+1. you might have to fork, if you are working on pre-existing project from github.

+2. Skip step 1 and instead use ``git clone git@github.com:username/project.git``,if you are working on pre-existing Github repo that you just forked to download a copy of the project on to your computer.

+3. you can fork a repo by going to github repo link, clicking the ``fork`` button on top right of the page, this creates the fork/copy of the repo onto your account, then follow the said steps with this new forked repo from your account.

+4. To contribute or merge your work on the fork to main repo, go to the main repo's link, click on the ``Pull Requests`` button next to ``Issues`` button, choose your forked repo branch on the right side, and click on ``Create Pull Request``, wait for the owner of the repo to validate your work and merge.

+### Contributing
 1. Open Git Bash Terminal, Type ``git init`` to make a local git repo.
    **NOTE : Use cd to Change Directory as needed.**
 2. Use your fav IDE or Text Editor to work on your code or project as needed in your project directory that you just initialised in Git Bash